Guide: 5=Perfect; 3=Good; 1=Poor

 Love, love, love! the open space between the front bucket seats and the armrest/storage bin that folds up out of the way (perfect for stashing my purse, storing books on tape, and hiding smaller shopping bags when I leave the car).

-Cons: How would you improve 2005 Chevrolet Equinox?
+Cons: How would you improve your 2005 Chevrolet Equinox?

 Visibility really sucks due to over-sized posts on either side of the windshield.